 Private Sub Form1_Load(sender As Object, e As EventArgs) Handles MyBase.Load PictureBox1.Image = Image.FromFile(“C:\Users\Toshiba\Pictures\sporetrip2014\fish.jpg”) End Sub

 * You need to search for an image in your local drive and determine its path before you write the code.

 Running the program will display the same image in the picture box as in Figure 7.4

 7.2 Loading an Image in a Picture Box using Open File Dialog Control

-We have learned how to load an image from a local drive into a picture box at design time.
-Now we shall write code so that the user can browse for the image files in his or her local drives then select a particular image and display it on the picture box at runtime.
+In this section, we shall learn how to write code to load an image using the Open File Dialog Control.
+This method enables the user to browse for the image files in the local drives then select a particular image and display it on the picture box at runtime.